 You can learn more about Quarto here: https://quarto.org/, and the documentation for all the various Quarto outputs here: https://quarto.org/docs/guide/.
 Quarto works with R, Python, and Javascript Observable code out-of-the box, and is a great tool to communicate your data science analyses.

-We've prepared an example Shiny app in the directory: https://github.com/posit-dev/snowflake-posit-quickstart-r
+We've prepared an example Shiny app in the directory: https://github.com/posit-dev/snowflake-posit-quickstart-r.
+Our app allows the user to explore different clinical metrics in one place.

 To run the app, open app.R